 - Hydrates: Shamban says its keratolytic property can increase the water contents of cells, therefore, fighting against the damage of transepidermal water loss (TEWL) in the dermis, which keeps the skin looking plump and youthful.
 "Think of it as almost the expansion of a sponge when wet, holding the maximum amount of liquid," she says.

 - Improves skin dullness: Allantoin promotes cell proliferation and supports overall "remodeling," as Shamban puts it.
 "If the skin is stressed by the usual and customary list of offenders, then the skin is going to try to repair itself as opposed to having more cells turn over," she explains.
 "What we want to do with the epidermis is to have it constantly exfoliating itself and having more cells be produced because that’s how you get a faster transit time of the epidermal cells.
-As people get older, then that transit time from the base layer of the epidermis to the top layer takes longer and also the skin is stressed, and those are some of the causes of dull, dry skin, too.
+As people get older, then that transit time from the base layer of the epidermis to the top layer takes longer, and also the skin is stressed, and those are some of the causes of dull, dry skin, too.
 This is going to help with that cell proliferation."

 - Rejuvenates the cells: Although it's gentle, it can still be an effective anti-aging ingredient.
 "Allantoin is highly beneficial in facilitating collagen synthesis," Shamban says.
-"As it stimulates the fibroblasts (cells responsible for producing collagen), it also boosts extracellular matrix synthesis, which is why it is strong rejuvenator."
+"As it stimulates the fibroblasts (cells responsible for producing collagen), it also boosts extracellular matrix synthesis, which is why it is a strong rejuvenator."

 Side Effects of Allantoin